shunyeka-spl/autobotAI-integrations/README.md

 # autobotAI-integrations

-**autobotAI-integrations** Allows you to connect various workspaces, cloud AI platforms, and other tools to integrate with your code.
-Currently, it supports Python and Steampipe implementations.
-At present, it supports 15+ integrations.
+**autobotAI-Integrations** enables seamless connections between diverse workspaces, cloud AI platforms, and various tools to integrate with your code effortlessly.
+Currently, we support implementations in Python and Steampipe, boasting **25 integrations**, including major cloud providers such as AWS, GCP, and Azure.
+Additionally, we are continuously adding more integrations to expand our capabilities and better serve your needs.

 ## Installation